-Senior Debt Rating: AA (low)
+Senior Debt Rating: AA

-Superior credit quality.
-Protection of interest and principal is considered high.
+Long-term debt rated AA is of superior credit quality, and protection of interest and principal is considered high.
 In many cases they differ from long-term debt rated AAA only to a small degree.
-Given the extremely restrictive definition DBRS has for the AAA category, entities rated AA are also considered of strong credits, typically exemplifying above-average strength in key areas of consideration and unlikely to be significantly affected by reasonably foreseeable events.
+Given the extremely restrictive definition DBRS has for the AAA category, entities rated AA are also considered to be strong credits, typically exemplifying above-average strength in key areas of consideration and unlikely to be significantly affected by reasonably foreseeable events.

-Subordinated Debt Rating: A (high)
+Subordinated Debt Rating: AA(low)